 a small space of light

 Scotland.
 It’s just so hard to put into words.
 I am like a child before I go.
 I screamed at the wind in frustration.
 I howled at the snow storms in sheer elation.
-I stood mute in awe at its beauty.read more
+I stood mute in awe.read more